ljdelight/WordHeroSolver/README.md

 ## How to run and use the solver
 To compile the code just use the Makefile: ```$ make```.
 The Makefile will read the word list and compress it into a binary form.

-To run the solver, call ```$ ./solver <dictionary.dat>```.
-The dictionary.dat is the binary representation of the DAWG that is generated when the code is compiled.
-Using a binary file greatly reduces load times.
+To run the solver, call ```$ ./solver ```.
+Note that the binary requires a file called 'dictionary.dat' to be in the same directory; dictionary.dat is the binary representation of the DAWG that is generated when the code is compiled.

 ## DAWG -- Blitzkrieg Attack Algorithm
 I use the DAWG implementation of JohnPaul Adamovsky (big thank you for the speed).
 For original source files and the DAWG implementation: http://www.pathcom.com/~vadco/dawg.html